G-Core/product-documentation/documentation/streaming-platform/live-streaming/webrtc-to-hls-transcoding.md

 2\.
 Use the provided information to find potential problems.
 For instance, when videos won't play, calls won't connect, or videos are slow.

-One of the parameters you can monitor in Stats graphs for candiate-pair:
+One of the parameters you can monitor in Stats graphs for candidate-pair:

 * **AvailableOutgoingBitrate**